jhpyle/docassemble/_docs/objects.md

   # customer's first name is not yet known.
   # The customer is still nascent.
   customer.name.first = 'Jane'
-  customer.name.first = 'Smith'
+  customer.name.last = 'Smith'
   customer.db_save()
+  # Since the required columns are now defined, the customer
-  # customer is no longer nascent.
-Record now exists in the database.
+  # object is no longer nascent.
+The record now exists in the database.
 {% endhighlight %}

 Note that [`db_read()`] is called every time the screen starts to